 1948 saw the introduction of the candy pouch that M&M’s still uses to this day.
 Two years later, 1950 would be the first time the iconic (and now trademarked) “M” is imprinted in black onto their candies.

-New candy colors—red, green and yellow—joined the existing brown in 1960.
-16 years later, orange appeared in candy pouches to compensate for the removal of the color red.
-The FDA banned the color during the “red dye scare” when red dyes #2 and #4 were found to be carcinogenic.
+New candy colours—red, green and yellow—joined the existing brown in 1960.
+16 years later, orange appeared in candy pouches to compensate for the removal of the colour red.
+The FDA banned the colour during the “red dye scare” when red dyes #2 and #4 were found to be carcinogenic.

 A fun little tidbit: M&M’s Fruit Chews debuted in the ‘60s—they were eventually renamed Starburst.

 In a second history-making moment for M&M’s, 1982 saw the hard-shelled candies added to the supply cache of every space shuttle mission.
 And in 1986, long after replacement red dyes were introduced, a public campaign (initially started as a joke) convinced M&M’s to re-add the colour back into the mix.

 1998 brought about a third history-making moment, when M&M’s became a fixture of the American presidency.
 Consisting of red, white and blue colours, the new collection would be handed out to guests of POTUS onboard Air Force One or while visiting other presidential locations.
 They quickly replaced cigarettes as the official gift of choice.

 With the Seal of the President of the United States on one side of the box, one of the M&M’s characters would is shown holding the flag of the United States on the other.
 Former President Bill Clinton started the evergreen custom of adding the sitting President’s signature underneath the presidential seal.